wu87988622/ohara/README.md

 - Scala 2.12.8
 - gradle 5.1+
 - Node.js 8.12.0
-- Yarn 1.7.0.
-(Note that you must install the exact version of yarn **1.7.0** as listed here or the **yarn.lock** file in Ohara manager could change when building on different machines)
+- Yarn 1.13.0 or greater
-- Docker 18.09+ (Official QA is on docker 18.09.
+- Docker 18.09 or greater (Official QA is on docker 18.09.
 Also, docker multi-stage, which is supported by Docker 17.05 or higher, is required in building ohara images. see https://docs.docker.com/develop/develop-images/multistage-build/ for more details)

 ### Code style check